jhumelsine/jhumelsine.github.io/table-of-contents.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4b/Long_Room_Interior%2C_Trinity_College_Dublin%2C_Ireland_-_Diliff.jpg/1017px-Long_Room_Interior%2C_Trinity_College_Dublin%2C_Ireland_-_Diliff.jpg" alt="Trinity College Library" title="Image Source: https://commons.wikimedia.org/wiki/File:Long_Room_Interior,_Trinity_College_Dublin,_Ireland_-_Diliff.jpg" width = "50%" align="center" style="padding-right: 20px;">

 # Introduction
 I began this blog in earnest as a retirement project in the fall of 2023.
 The blog's [home page](https://jhumelsine.github.io/) lists the entries chronologically from newest to oldest.
 Blog entries are often part of a series focused upon a theme.
 The first blog entry of a series is usually an introduction to the series and acts as a landing page to the other blogs in the series.
 There are crossover reference links to other blog entries as well.

+Beyond chronology and series structure, there is a deeper organizing principle at work.
-Just as a library organizes books to make this accessible, as seen in the Trinty College Library above, this meta-blog entry organizes the themes of my blog entries making them more accessible.
+Just as a library organizes books to make this accessible, as seen in the Trinity College Library above, this meta-blog entry organizes the themes of my blog entries making them more accessible.

 This page is a curated collection of essays, examples, and experiments on **software design, testing, and architecture**, written from the perspective of a retired software engineer with decades of industry experience.